 Each sunscreen contains an SPF.
 The ideal SPF in a sunscreen depends on your exposure level to the sun.
 Everyday sunscreens may contain a lower SPF, but direct exposure to the sun requires a higher SPF.

 It’s first important to understand what SPF numbers mean.
 They refer to the time it would take for your skin to burn without wearing sunscreen, rather than offering a specific level of protection.

 So, for example, an SPF of 30 means your skin could take 30 times longer to burn than it would if it were left unprotected.
 This is only true, though, if you apply it correctly in the right amount.

 An SPF also means that a certain percentage of skin-aging UVB rays are still allowed to penetrate the skin.

-The American Academy of Dermatology recommends using a sunscreen that is at least SPF 30 or higher every day.
+For the best protection, it’s recommended that you choose a water-resistant sunscreen that is at least SPF 30 or higher every day.

 If you’re going to be in direct sunlight for extended periods of time, such as when swimming or playing sports, you may want to use a higher SPF, such as SPF 50 or SPF 100, and reapply it frequently.

-See your dermatologist right away if you have an unusual skin lesion.
-Any moles or bumps that show signs of growth, changes in color, bleeding, or itching may warrant a biopsy.
-The sooner a dermatologist detects skin cancer, the better the treatment outcome.
+See a dermatologist right away if you have an unusual skin lesion.
+Any moles or bumps

 Wearing sunscreen can prevent some of the skin inflammation that leads to tanning, but this shouldn’t be your main concern when it comes to UV rays.

-You can also take other preventive measures, including the use of protective clothing, hats, and sunglasses.
-Avoiding peak sunlight hours between 10 a.m. and 4 p.m. may also help minimize exposure.
+You can also take other preventive measures, like using protective clothing, hats, and sunglasses.
+Avoiding peak sunlight hours between

 Tanning beds are not safe alternatives to sunbathing and should be avoided.